 the jobs being processed: ltfsdm info jobs.
 It needs to discussed if this command is really useful (e.g. if a user migrates millions of files).
 At least - like within the current version of Spectrum Archive - it should show the information in an appropriate time frame.
 Another command might me more useful:

 the requests being processed: ltfsdm info requests.
-This command provides information about requests added to the request queues or to tape drives.
+This command provides information about requests added to the request queues.

+the queues that exist and which are not empty: ltfsdm info queues.
+This command provides some overview about upcoming work.
+If there are no non-empty queues non of the queues is listed.

 the tape library: ltfsdm info library.